 OK there are some real nice bargains to be had on the Bay, but there are also some really unscrupulous individuals out there that are selling British Seagull parts, at inflated prices and often not new!

-The best one was the statement that British Seagull oil has to be non-EP, and more or less slating 'other websites' for selling EP oil, quoting the oft misquoted reason of the additives eating bronze bearings.
+The best one was the statement from a seller in Oxfordshire, that British Seagull oil has to be non-EP, and more or less slating 'other websites' for selling EP oil, quoting the oft misquoted reason of the additives eating bronze bearings.
 What total cods!!
 If he cared enough to research, he would realise it was only a problem in hot oil applications...
 Ever seen a British Seagull gearbox that was not super water cooled!
 British Seagull did their homework, they knew.....

 Above is a picture of a genuine British Seagull bottle from my museum, yes it does read EP 90..